neilellis/easydeploy/README.md

  * machines.txt a list of machines that were present at build time, usually used to get the serf nodes seeded.

+### /var/easydeploy/share/.config/dynamic/components

+This directory provides a nice and simple service discovery capability.
+The directory will be prepopulated on an install and then updated as members come and go.
+A file is created for each component in the environment in CSV format and as just a list of ip addresses in a .txt file.
+Also two files all.csv and all.txt contain all the machines in the environment.

 ### /var/easydeploy/share/sync

 This directory is the parent directory for those synchronized using btsync.
 The various sub directories work with a subset of nodes, they are useful for sharing large (MB-GB)  binary objects between machines and containers.